-Texas Governor Lays Out School Safety Plan, After 10 Died In Santa Fe Shooting
+Texas Governor Lays Out School Safety Plan In Wake Of Santa Fe Shooting

 Noting that social media often contains clues of shooters' intentions before they act, Abbott said he wants to expand a program that has been tested in West Texas, which "uses mental health screenings to identify students at risk of committing violence," Abbott said.
 Called the Telemedicine Wellness, Intervention, Triage, and Referral (or TWITR) Project, the approach has been led by Texas Tech University.

-Another initiative seeks to enhance the presence of local police at schools, something Abbott said could be accomplished by adding schools to their regular patrols and "allowing officers to use campus facilities for routine breaks, or for them to have a room located at that school, where than can fill out their reports."
+Another initiative increases the presence of local police on campus, something Abbott said could be accomplished by adding schools to their regular patrols, and "allowing officers to use campus facilities for routine breaks, or for them to have a room located at that school, where than can fill out their reports."

 The governor said he will ask the state legislature to consider a law "that would allow law enforcement, a family member, a school employee or a district attorney to file a petition in court seeking the removal of firearms from a person proven to be dangerous to himself or to others."